michaelgrosner/tribeca/MANUAL.md

 # How do I control Tribeca's quotes?

-In the web UI, there are two rows of panels with cryptic looking names and editable textboxes.
+In the web UI, there are three rows of panels with cryptic looking names and editable textboxes.
 Those are the quoting parameters, the knobs which we can turn to affect how Tribeca will trade.

 * `%` - If enabled, the values of `bidSize`, `askSize`, `tbp` and `pDiv` will be a percentage related to the total funds (available + held in both sides); useful when the very same funds are used in multiple markets, so the quantity of the funds is highly variable, then may be useful to work with percentages.